 Clever feature in iOS 17: Automatically delete and fill verification codes

-To enable this feature, you can turn on the "Auto-delete" option for verification codes in the Passwords app under "Password Options."
-This will automatically delete verification codes received through the Messages app after they've been used.
-In addition, iOS 17 also offers a new feature to auto-fill verification codes in the Mail app.
-When you receive a one-time code via email, the Mail app will automatically recognize it and fill it in Safari without you having to leave the Mail app.
+To enable this feature, you can enable the "Auto-Delete" option for verification codes in the Passwords app under "Password Options."
+This will automatically delete verification codes received through the Messages app after they've been used. iOS 17 also offers a new auto-fill feature for verification codes in the Mail app.
+When you receive a one-time code via email, the Mail app automatically recognizes it and fills it in Safari without you having to leave the Mail app.

 conclusion

-With iOS 17, deleting unnecessary verification codes in the Messages and Mail app is child's play.
-The "Auto-delete" function ensures that the app is no longer cluttered and you can concentrate on what's important.
-The update offers a convenient and time-saving solution to this everyday problem.
-Look forward to the release of iOS 17 and experience the improved user-friendliness of the Messages and Mail app.
-Are you looking for new accessories?
-Then take a look in our Amazon Storefront - there you will find numerous products from leading suppliers, also for HomeKit and Co.!
+With iOS 17, deleting unnecessary verification codes in the Messages and Mail apps is a breeze.
+The Auto-Delete feature ensures that the app is no longer cluttered, allowing you to focus on what matters most.
+This update offers a convenient and time-saving solution to this everyday problem.
+Look forward to the release of iOS 17 and experience the improved usability of the Messages and Mail apps.
+Looking for new accessories?
+Then take a look. in our Amazon Storefront - there you will find numerous products from leading suppliers, also for HomeKit and Co.!
 (Photo by Denis Rozhnovsky / Bigstockphoto)